JanaMus/Augusta/docs/Examples.rst

 * **count table** file

 We will use the file we processed from the RNA-Seq dataset (available from the NCBI Sequence Read Archive (SRA) under the accession `SRP033480 <https://trace.ncbi.nlm.nih.gov/Traces/index.html?view=study&acc=SRP033480>`_; replicates B1 - B6).
+We generated and normalized the count table by R´s Rsubread DESeq2 libraries.
-The processed count table file is available on GitHub in the "data" directory as `"Cbeijerinckii.csv" <https://github.com/JanaMus/Augusta/blob/master/data/Cbeijerinckii.csv>`_.
+The processed count table is available on GitHub in the "data" directory as `"Cbeijerinckii.csv" <https://github.com/JanaMus/Augusta/blob/master/data/Cbeijerinckii.csv>`_.

 * **GenBank** file